Enjoying the Beauty, Fragrance, and Cultural Significance of Japan`s Plum Blossoms

 ( Though I am no longer there, do not forget me- O plum blossoms –

 Send your fragrance to me, when the East wind starts to blow)

 Legend then says that the tree came flying all the way to Kyushu to give the forlorn aristocrat solace to the end of his days (which was not very far off).

 There are almost always plum trees, sometimes hundreds, at shrines dedicated to Michizane, or TENJIN, as he is called in deified form.
 In this season, millions of supplicants visit these shrines to pray for exam success, and appropriately the plum blossoms are opening, filling the sacred precincts with the fragrance of HOPE.

 Luckily for those of us who live in Ibaraki, Mito, our prefectural capital is the home to one of the most famous places for enjoying plum blossoms, KAIRAKUEN.
-The ume festival there will run through the end of this month.

 It is because they provide the medicinally important and tasty plums for umeboshi (salted plums) which have become a standard part of every boxed lunch, that the frugal and practical minded Tokugawa Nariaki, the founder of the Kairakuen Garden planted so many of the trees.
 They were also symbolically important for the Mito Tokugawa Family which prided itself on its scholarship.